 Jurisdictions that do not receive or maintain HCD housing element certification and/or have not adopted a state housing law self-certification resolution by December 31, 2023 will have any County & Local Program awards removed from the TIP.
 Jurisdictions will be given a one-year grace period to come into compliance with these housing-related requirements, during which time MTC will reinstate County & Local Program awards in the TIP for newly compliant sponsors at the earliest opportunity.
-MTC staff will provide an update to the Commission on Bay Area jurisdictions' Housing Element certification progress in June 2024.
+Following a review of Bay Area jurisdictions' Housing Element certification progress in June 2024, the Commission will have the opportunity to reaffirm the grace period extension to December 31, 2024, or modify the Housing Element certification deadline or related policies for individual projects or sponsors.